Mostafa-Mohamed-Atef/Automate-with-python/README.md

 ## Repository Structure
   - py-exec: A script to run any file in this repo.
   - miniIDM: An automation script for downloading videos from web.
+(STILL NOT DONE)
   - qrcode-generator: A script for generating QR codes.
   - video-audio-merger: A script that merges video and audio files into a single output file.
   - web2pdf: A script for converting web pages to PDF documents.